rancher/rancher.github.io/os/storage/using-zfs/index.md

 <br>

-You will need to create a file called `/opt/rancher/bin/start.sh`, which will contain:
+You will also need to have the zpool cache imported on boot:

 ```bash
 [ -f /etc/zfs/zpool.cache ] && zpool import -c /etc/zfs/zpool.cache -a